dccartagena/dccartagena.github.io/_supervision_proposals/2025-pegnn-pollution.md

 ## Motivation

-This project proposes leveraging a physics-informed Graph Neural Network (GNN) for multi-pollutant air quality forecasting in the Netherlands.
+This project proposes leveraging a physics-informed Graph Neural Network (PIGNN) for multi-pollutant air quality forecasting in the Netherlands.
 By integrating a local advection model, we will guide the GNN's learning process, thereby improving its ability to capture complex spatiotemporal dependencies and generalize across various pollutants.
 The core objective is to scale an existing single-pollutant forecasting model for the Randstad area into a country-wide system capable of handling multiple pollutants, and then compare its performance against state-of-the-art foundation models for air pollution.

 This project is the continuation of [Design of a Deep Learning approach to simulate and forecast smog clouds](/ideas-projects/2022-air-medellin) and [Physics-Enhanced ML for time series forecasting in air pollution](https://dccartagena.github.io/ideas-projects/2025-peml-pollution).